ayyjohn/ayyjohn.github.io/_posts/2021-11-14-anatomy-of-a-python-stack-trace.md

 ```
 <!-- cSpell:enable -->

-Okay so again, I see that there's a `TypeError` caused on line 2 when I called `get_first_users_username` but the first time I saw this I wasn't positive what I did wrong.
+What I'm seeing is that there's a `TypeError` caused on line 2 when I called `get_first_users_username` but the first time I saw this I wasn't positive what I did wrong.

 `'str' object is not callable`?
 What that means?

-Luckily, StackOverflow has my back.
-I simply google that last line of the stack trace, and I notice [this post](https://stackoverflow.com/questions/36634449/python-str-object-is-not-callable) which helpfully explains to me that I accidentally added an extra set of parentheses at the end of my function which means I'm trying to call a string like it's a function.
+Luckily, StackOverflow has my back, and it's got yours too.
+I simply Google that last line of the stack trace, and I notice [this post](https://stackoverflow.com/questions/36634449/python-str-object-is-not-callable) which helpfully explains to me that I accidentally added an extra set of parentheses at the end of my function which means I'm trying to call a string like it's a function.

 Deleting those parentheses fixes the error.

 <!-- markdownlint-disable MD036 -->
 **Protip: if you're not familiar with an error, try looking for it on stackoverflow**
 <!-- markdownlint-enable MD036 -->

-If nothing turns up, try removing as much of the details specific to your code as possible.
-The number of times where I've had an issue in code that nobody else has is _very_ small.

 A sibling of this error is the `AttributeError: 'ClassName' object has no attribute 'something'` error, which comes from adding a `.something` to a variable that's an instance of class `ClassName` which apparently doesn't have a `self.something` or a `something()` method defined.
 When you see `NoneType` instead of `ClassName` in that error it means you have a variable that's equal to `None` (which is of the class `NoneType`) and you've tried to call a method on it.
-This is Python's version of the infamous "NullPointerException."
+This is Python's version of the infamous Java [NullPointerException](https://stackoverflow.com/questions/218384/what-is-a-nullpointerexception-and-how-do-i-fix-it).

 ## Class 3: Errors that are Hidden Deeper in the Stack Trace